Scorpion: Cephalothorax

 The cephalothorax comprises the carapace, eyes, chelicerae (mouth parts), pedipalps (which have chelae, commonly called claws or pincers) and four pairs of walking legs.
 Scorpions have two eyes on the top of the cephalothorax, and usually two to five pairs of eyes along the front corners of the cephalothorax.
 While unable to form sharp images, their central eyes are amongst the most light sensitive in the animal kingdom, especially in dim light, which makes it possible for nocturnal species to use starlight to navigate at night.
 The chelicerae are at the front and below the carapace.
 They are pincer-like and have three segments and "teeth".
-The brain of a scorpion is located in the front part of the cephalothorax, just above the esophagus.
+The supraesophageal ganglion of a scorpion performs a function similar to a brain and is located in the front part of the cephalothorax, just above the esophagus.
 As in other arachnids, the nervous system is highly concentrated in the cephalothorax, but has a long ventral nerve cord with segmented ganglia which may be a primitive trait.

 The pedipalp is a segmented, clawed appendage segmented into (from closest to the body outward) the coxa, trochanter, femur, patella, tibia (including the fixed claw and the manus) and tarsus (moveable claw).
 Unlike those of some other arachnids, the eight-segmented legs have not been altered for other purposes, though they may occasionally be used for digging, and females may use them to catch emerging young.
 They are covered with many proprioceptors, bristles and sensory setae.
 Depending on the species, the legs may have spines and spurs.